Causes And Effective Home Remedies To Cure Periodontal Disease

 A decrease in the body’s immune system will also result in an increased risk of gum disease.
 Old age and other medical conditions like AIDS and diabetes will make you more susceptible to contracting new diseases, including gingivitis.

 Smoking is a major risk factor that gets a lot of attention because it is such a widespread problem.
 The use of tobacco can constrict the blood flow through the gums, which reduces their ability to defend against the acids and toxins produced by the microbes that grow on your teeth.
 It makes treating gum disease increasingly difficult.
 Cigar smoker who smoked less than a half a pack a day are reported to be three times as likely to develop gum disease.
 The use of certain medications and illegal drugs can also increase periodontal disease risk.
+See this

 Home Remedies To Cure Periodontal Disease